17451k/clade/README.rst

 Pid graph
 ~~~~~~~~~

-Each intercepted command, execept for the first one, is executed by another,
+Each intercepted command, except for the first one, is executed by another,
 parent command.
 For example, *gcc* internally executes
 *cc1* and *as* commands, so *gcc* is their parent.
 Clade knows about this connection and tracks it by assigning to each intercepted